Dr Thomas Althaus

 I am coordinating a clinical trial in both Myanmar and Northern Thailand, aiming to validate the use of C-reactive protein (CRP) rapid test used at POC in non-malarial febrile patients, with the objective to integrate CRP POC in health worker’s decision-making, and therefore to better identify patients who need an antibiotic, and those who do not.

 I am also involved in the qualitative aspect of this trial, as I am interested in understanding the perception, attitudes and behaviors of both health workers working in primary heath settings, and patients from the community.

-Last, I would like to focus on an economic analysis, studying the impact of antibiotics direct and indirect costs on society, in order to demonstrate that POC tests could represent a sustainable alternative to the massive prescription of antibiotics in developing countries.
+Lastly, I would like to focus on an economic analysis, studying the impact of antibiotics' direct and indirect costs on society, in order to demonstrate that POC tests could represent a sustainable alternative to the massive prescription of antibiotics in developing countries.

 Wangrangsimakul T. et al, (2018), PLoS neglected tropical diseases, 12

 Haenssgen MJ. et al, (2018), Social science & medicine (1982), 202, 1 - 12